COMPLETE GUIDE 2026

 Conclusion

 Google added the 12 testers closed testing rule to protect the Play Store and improve app quality.
-But for many developers, completing this requirement alone is almost impossible.
+But for many developers, completing this requirement alone is almost impossible - finding 12 reliable people willing to keep your app installed for 14 days is genuinely hard.
+That's where PrimeTestLab comes in.

 Google Play closed testing approved successfully